liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/01-themes/06-context-contributors.markdown

 application display templates (ADTs), DDM templates, and more make use of JSPs as a templating engine.
 JSPs, however, are not the only templating language supported by @product@.
-Since many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), Liferay enables you to use other template formats by offering the Context Contributors framework.
+Since many developers prefer other templating frameworks (e.g., FreeMarker), @product@ enables you to use other template formats by offering the Context Contributors framework.

 Because JSPs are "native" to Java EE, they have access to all the contextual objects inherent to the platform, like the request and the session.
-Through these objects, developers can normally obtain Liferay-specific context information by accessing container objects like `themeDisplay` or `serviceContext`.
+Through these objects, developers can normally obtain @product@-specific context information by accessing container objects like `themeDisplay` or `serviceContext`.